Out of Africa (film): Production

 The film tells the story as a series of six loosely coupled episodes from Karen's life, intercut with her narration.
 The final two narrations, the first a reflection on Karen's experiences in Kenya and the second a description of Finch Hatton's grave, were taken from her book Out of Africa, while the others were written for the film in imitation of her very lyrical writing style.
 The pace of this film is often rather slow, reflecting Blixen's book, "Natives dislike speed, as we dislike noise..."

 Klaus Maria Brandauer was director Sydney Pollack's only choice for Bror Blixen, causing problems finding a replacement when it appeared that Brandauer's schedule would prevent him from participating.
-Robert Redford became Finch Hatton, with Pollack thinking Redford had a charm no British actor could convey.
-Meryl Streep landed the part by showing up for her meeting with the director wearing a low-cut blouse and a push-up bra, as Pollack had originally thought the actress did not have enough sex appeal for the role.
+Jeremy Irons was considered for the role of Finch Hatton but Robert Redford was cast instead, with Pollack thinking Redford had a charm no British actor could convey.
+Audrey Hepburn was Pollack's first choice but Meryl Streep landed the part by showing up for her meeting with the director wearing a low-cut blouse and a push-up bra, as Pollack had originally thought the actress did not have enough sex appeal for the role.

 Out of Africa was filmed using descendants of several people of the Kikuyu tribe who are named in the book, including the grandson of chief Kinyanjui who played his grandfather.
 Much of it was filmed in the Karen / Lang'ata area near the actual Ngong Hills outside Nairobi.
 The Chyulu Hills stood in for the less picturesque Ngong Hills.
 As Karen's farmhouse was at the time of filming a part of a local nursing school, the filming took place in her nearby first house "Mbogani", which is a dairy today.
 Her actual house, known as "Mbagathi" is now the Karen Blixen Museum.
 A substantial part of the filming took place in the Scott house and in a recreation of 1910s Nairobi built in an area of unoccupied land in Langata.

 The scenes depicting the Government House were shot at Nairobi School with the administration block providing a close replica of British colonial governors' residences.
 The train sequences were filmed along a section of abandoned track between Gilgil and Thompsons Falls some 97 km north west of Nairobi.
 The steam locomotive, taken from display in the Nairobi Railway Museum was non functional, therefore a diesel locomotive was hidden inside a box car behind the steam locomotive and the diesel pushed the train along while steam and smoke effects were provided.
 The scenes set in early 20th-century rural Denmark were filmed at Castle Rising, near King's Lynn, England.
 The historic castle was visually adapted to represent a Danish counterpart, providing the backdrop for Karen Blixen's return home for medical treatment following her illness in Kenya.